1TeaL/Shigaraki/Uploadstuff/README.md

 ## Latest Changelog, Next update(s)

+- 2.0.5- Bug Fixes/Changes
+    - Bug Fixes
+    	- Allowed Huntress's Flurry quirk and Blackhole glaive quirk to damage void targets as well.
+    - Changes
+    	- Omniboost has been changed to simply reduce the number of stacks by 1 every second.
+There has been some weird bugs with halving it's stacks every 6 seconds for some reason.
 - 2.0.4- Bug Fixes/Changes
     - Bug Fixes
     	- Allowed Huntress's Flurry quirk and Blackhole glaive quirk to damage neutral targets as well such as eggs.